-Nicotine is a dangerous drug that is classified as a stimulant.
+Nicotine is a dangerous drug that we classify as a stimulant.
 That means it stimulates or speeds up one or more of the body’s systems.
 While this may sound like something beneficial, it does not make you faster or stronger.
 Instead, it puts more stress on your body than is healthy for it.
 Let’s look at exactly how it affects your body and what it is speeding up.

 What is Nicotine Addiction?